Help

 For those of you who check out my flickr photos, either on here or via flickr, most of the ones that people really tend to like are the ones that were taken using a HDR (high dynamic range) technique.
 Since I’ve spent a lot of time and resources learning about the subject, I thought I would put together a little informative site for others interested in the field.
 Some of the things I wanted to accomplish are:

-1. Integration with a Flickr group (that can be viewed on the site) 2.
-A Best-Of section, chosen by the people involves in the website 3.
-Some contests and prizes from time to time (which would involve sponsorship from some local photography stores or HDR software vendors) 4.
-Some forum for user interaction
+3. Some contests and prizes from time to time (which would involve sponsorship from some local photography stores or HDR software vendors)

-That's a good start.
+That’s a good start.
 The website is up, but pretty empty right now.
-I was playing with Wordpress at the time, but am open to using something like Drupal.
+I was playing with WordPress at the time, but am open to using something like Drupal.

 2. FreeHDR (www.freehdr.com)